mostafaelhoushi/banana-navigation/Report.md

 We alternate between the exploration and exploitation to get the best possible model.

 ### Chosen Hyperparameters
+- replay buffer size of 10K
+- minibatch size of 64
+- learning rate of 5 e-4
+- discount factor, gamma of 0.99
+- tau value for soft update of target parameters of 1e-3
+- how often to update the network: every 4 steps
+- epsilon initialized at 1, and decays with rate 0.995 till a minimum value of 0.01

 ### Model Architecture
 A typical fully-connected neural network architecture consists of cascaded pairs of linear and non-linear layers.